Discover a magnificent and unspoiled landscape thanks to the alpine pastures in the Buffe valley.

 - Cross the torrent and go up towards Chazelet to reach the starting point of the route.

-There may be herds of cows on the trail; bypass them to avoid
+Welcome: There may be herds of sheep on the trail; bypass them to avoidupsetting the dogs that guard the herds.

 - Circuits de France